Menditect/documentation/docs/Assert/assert-attribute.md

 ### Add an Assert on Attribute
 There are multiple ways to add an Assert on Attribute:
 1. Navigate to the "Attributes" tab in the "Details of teststep" pane on the right in the Test Suite overview page.
-Click on "<i class="fal fa-ballot-check"></i>" next to the attribute to add the Assert;
+Click on <i class="fal fa-ballot-check"></i> next to the attribute to add the Assert;
-2. Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep where you want to add an assert, and click "<i class="fal fa-ballot-check"></i> Edit asserts" to open the page where asserts can be configured.
-Click on "<i class="fal fa-ballot-check"></i>" next to the attribute to add the Assert;
+2. Click on the <i class="fas fa-ellipsis"></i> button on the Teststep where you want to add an assert, and click "<i class="fal fa-ballot-check"></i> Edit asserts" to open the page where asserts can be configured.
+Click on <i class="fal fa-ballot-check"></i> next to the attribute to add the Assert;
 3. Click on "Save and configure asserts" after configuring the Teststep.
 This will show the page where Asserts can be configured.
 Navigate to the "Attributes" tab, click on the "<i class="fal fa-plus-circle"></i> Assert" button to add the Assert.

 ### Delete an Assert on Attribute
-- Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep where you want to delete an assert, and click "<i class="fal fa-ballot-check"></i> Edit asserts" to open the page where asserts can be configured;
+- Click on the <i class="fas fa-ellipsis"></i> button on the Teststep where you want to delete an assert, and click "<i class="fal fa-ballot-check"></i> Edit asserts" to open the page where asserts can be configured;
-- Click on "<i class="fas fa-ballot-check"></i>" on the attribute to delete the Assert from.
+- Click on <i class="fas fa-ballot-check"></i> on the attribute to delete the Assert from.
-- Click on the "<i class="fal fa-trash-can"></i>" button.
+- Click on the <i class="fal fa-trash-can"></i> button.

 ## Related topics
 - [Assert Object Count](assert-object-count)